 For those of you that have never heard of “Chicken Tinga” before, Chicken Tinga is an authentic Mexican dish that has a smokey, spicy flavor from one of its signature ingredients, chipotle peppers.
 Typically, you boil the chicken, shred it and then simmer it in a sauce on the stovetop.
-But, to make life just a little more easier, I tossed all of the ingredients in the Crockpot for these Crockpot Chicken Tinga Tacos! #ilovecrockpots
+But, to make life just a little easier, I tossed all of the ingredients in the Crockpot for these Crockpot Chicken Tinga Tacos! #ilovecrockpots

 These Crockpot Chicken Tinga Tacos are the perfect meal to make a buffet and let everyone serve themselves and the leftovers are fantastic!
 We threw them on top of tostadas the next day for lunch and even topped our salads for dinner, too (because it was just for the two of us we had tons of leftovers!)

 - 2 Chilpotle Peppers in Adobo Sauce, chopped finely + 1 tbsp. of Adobo Sauce (we use San Marcos brand)